Where Is The Best Dried Pasta In The World Made?

 The water

-Gragnano pasta is made using the pure water from Monti Lattari, which is low in minerals, specifically calcium.
+Gragnano pasta is made using pure water from Monti Lattari, which is low in minerals, specifically calcium.
 This allows the semolina to retain its elasticity and offer the Holy Grail of pasta cooking, the all-important al dente bite.

 Pasta tradition